 4. Textual / syntagmatic Equivalence

 The main aim of translation is to serve as a cross-cultural bilingual communication means among people.
 For this reason, translators play an important role as bilingual or multi-lingual cross-cultural transmitters of culture and truths by attempting to interpret concepts and speech in a variety of texts as faithfully and accurately as possible.
 Hence, it gets quite clear that a poor translation can not only lead to hilarity or to minor confusion, but it can also be a matter of life and death.
 So, the importance of training translators, not only in acquisition of languages, translation strategies and procedures, but also in specific knowledge areas and professional ethics.
 For these reasons, interpreters should, not only master source language, target language, relevant fields and different professional knowledge, but also be familiar with the two different kinds of cultures and the reflection of the differences in languages expression.
-Tareva mentions that, translation is not only a translation between two languages, but also a kind of cross-cultural communication; interpretation is full of challenges’ (Tareva, 2011).
+Tareva mentions that, translation is not only a translation between two languages, but also a kind of cross-cultural communication; interpretation is full of challenges’.
 We can understand that translation is not an easy event.
 Gerding states that there are many thorns and difficulties that can mortify us during the translation process, whatever the nature of the text we face, and translators should be aware of them.

 Thus we can conclude that there are many difficulties during the translation process and translators should be aware of them and they are as follows Some of them are: